nih-cfde/training-and-engagement/docs/Cloud-Platforms/Introduction_to_Amazon_Web_Services/introtoaws3.md

 ---
 layout: page
-title: Setting Up an AWS Instance
+title: Setting up an AWS Instance
 ---

 In this lesson, we will learn to set-up an instance with Ubuntu, an open source software operating system and part of the Amazon Free Tier program.